Pershing Center: Attempts at reuse and demolition

 An RfP was sent out by the City of Lincoln in 2014 looking for reuse plans for the Pershing Center, but none of the proposals were acceptable due to cost.
 Demolition loomed in the building's future if an alternate use was not found.
 The contents of the Pershing Center were auctioned off in January–February 2015.

 By 2018, the auditorium's future was still unclear.
 It remained standing and was used only as a storage facility for Pinnacle Bank Arena.
 Many proposals were floated by private groups and government agencies, but none that the city government (who did not at the time plan to demolish the building) found acceptable.

 In June 2020, it was announced that the Pershing Center would be demolished, and would be replaced with an apartment complex and a new library.
-The building is slated for demolition in 2022.
+Members of the community voiced their desire to save the large, iconic mural on the auditorium's exterior.
+The mural was taken down and preserved by the Nebraska State Historical Society Foundation in October 2022 and will be reinstalled at the Wyuka Cemetery.

+Before demolition, the time capsule was opened 36 years early in March 2023.
+Demolition on the building began in August 2023.